spectrocloud/librarium/content/docs/04-clusters/1-new-clusters/04-aks.md

   1. A Tenant Name must be provided as part of the Azure cloud account creation in Palette.

-  2. For the Azure client used in the Azure cloud account, these API permission have to be provided:
+  2. For the Azure client used in the Azure cloud account, these API permissions have to be provided:

     |                 |                                       |
     | --------------- | ------------------------------------- |